mickfuzz/makecode-platformer-101/movingEnemiesAnimated.md

 ## Test your Changes and Next Steps

 Test your game to check that your changes have the desired behaviour and that there are no side effects.
+For example, one side effect that you might have if you already have more than one level is that enemies from a previous level may appear on your next level.
+See the [Add Levels](addLevels.md) tutorial to fix that.

 To check that you are making the most of this pattern you can ask yourself the following questions: